dalen/puppetexplorer/README.md

 do, make sure you have the correct `Access-Control-Allow-Origin` header and a `Access-Control-Expose-Headers: X-Records` header.

+You need to copy config.js.example to config.js and modify it for your needs.

 To simplify installation you can use the [spotify-puppetexplorer](https://forge.puppetlabs.com/spotify/puppetexplorer) Puppet module.